BuenoSintax/iff/README.md

 From now on, the development environment is already working, if the bucket already exists! 🎉🎉

 ---
+### Creating bucket

-⚠️ If the bucket does not exist on AWS.
-Follow the procedure below to create it via Terraform. ⚠️
+⚠️ If the bucket does not exist on AWS, follow the procedure below to create it via Terraform. ⚠️

 Access the ```/iff``` folder and then modify the file main.ts and save.
 Define the name of your new bucket to be created, ensuring that it is unique in AWS.